zk2k2/optimate/README.md

 # Optimate

 Welcome to Optimate!
 This application was developed in March-April 2023 to learn React and is now being utilized for exploring CI/CD and DevOps with Jenkins.
-This README provides an overview of the application's features, installation instructions, and usage guidelines.
+This README provides an overview of the application's features and usage guidelines.

 ## Features